 In March 2023, the Company entered into a second amended and restated limited liability company agreement for Nautilus (the "Second A&R Nautilus Agreement").
 Under the Second A&R Nautilus Agreement, the Company holds a 25% equity interest in Nautilus and Talen holds a 75% equity interest in Nautilus, each subject to adjustment based on relative capital contributions.
 Distributions are made periodically in accordance with each Member's respective hashrate contributions after deducting primarily each Member's share of power and operational costs.
 Pursuant to the terms of the Second A&R Nautilus Agreement, the Nautilus Cryptomine Facility initially requires 200 MW of electric capacity.
 Prior to May 13, 2024, the Company may elect to expand the energy requirement of the Nautilus Cryptomine Facility by up to 50 MW, funded solely by the Company.
-If the Company makes such an election, the Talen Member may, within twelve months thereof, elect to expand the energy requirement of the Nautilus Cryptomine Facility by up to an additional 50 MW, funded solely by the Talen Member, for a total capacity of up to 300 MW.
+If the Company makes such an election, the Talen Member, for a total capacity of up to 300 MW.
 Upon such election, Nautilus will call additional capital for expansion and enter into an additional energy supply agreement with Talen Member or its affiliate for the additional capacity, subject to any regulatory approvals and third-party consents.

-In March 2021, TeraCub executed an agreement for the purchase of bitcoin miners from MinerVA Semiconductor Corp. ("MinerVA") for a total o60,000 MV7 miners, with originally scheduled monthly deliveries of miners each between November 2021 and January 2022, for an aggregate price of \$118.5 million (the "MinerVA Purchase Agreement").
+In March 2021, TeraCub executed an agreement for the purchase of bitcoin miners from MinerVA Semiconductor Corp. ("MinerVA") for a total of \$0,000 MV7 miners, with originally scheduled monthly deliveries of miners each between November 2021 and January 2022, for an aggregate price of \$118.5 million (the "MinerVA Purchase Agreement").
 Concurrently with the execution of the Joint Venture agreement, TeraWulf assigned the MinerVA Purchase Agreement to Nautilus.
 Prior to December 31, 2022, total payments of \$40.5 million were made under the MinerVA Purchase Agreement.
 Production delays at MinerVA's factory impacted the initial pricing and delivery schedule.
 Accordingly, Nautilus and MinerVA have deemed all payments made to date to apply to the initial approximate 9,000 miners shipped or to be shipped.
 As of the date at which these financial statements were available to be issued, Nautilus had not amended the MinerVA Purchase Agreement.